HomeMy WebLinkAboutLand Use Case.CR.Aspen Airpot Auto Center Sub.A061-012643-344-16-300 061 -

 applicant hereby requests that the approvals granted hereby extend until 2008.
 The order of

-construction phasing over that period has tentatively been scheduled as fullows: Construction of the
+construction phasing over that period has tentatively been scheduled as follows: Construction of the

-re-construction of the car wash shalI comruence in the fall of2003 or early 2004.
+re -construction of the car wash shall commence in the fall of 2003 or early 2004.
 Construction of the

 quick-lube and addition to the health food store is not scheduled yet, but an educated guess would be